 If you want your record sealed just because you are ashamed of what occurred before and during your divorce, then the court will most likely not comply.
 The truth is most people have embarrassing moments surrounding a divorce and the court expects you to work that out on your own.

 Want to know more about divorce laws in New York, including how to seal a divorce record?
-Friedman & Friedman, Attorneys at Law and our Westchester County family lawyers can help you plan your divorce case carefully.
+Friedman & Friedman PLLC, Attorneys at Law and our Westchester County family lawyers can help you plan your divorce case carefully.
 We work toward mediation and negotiation when possible, but always prepare to take our clients’ cases to court for litigation in the event that a middle ground cannot be reached.
 Our team offers the tailored legal representation that you need.

 Contact our law firm today and request an initial consultation.